Roberto2194/Design-Patterns/readme.md

 **Programmatic example**

-In PHP it is quite easy to implement using SPL (Standard PHP Library).
 Translating our radio stations example from above.
 First of all we have `RadioStation`

 ```java
 class RadioStation {